Many guys ask me what is the cost of living in the Philippines before they fully commit to booking their plane ticket.

 They rent cheap apartments for as little as $60 per month and eat cheap food like noodles, rice, fruits and vegetables.

 On the other hand, you have your international playboys who spend as much (if not more) money as they do in their home country.
-They live in expensive highrise condos, dine at upscale restaurants, party at expensive nightclubs, and drive luxury cars.
+They live in expensive highrise condos, dine at upscale restaurants, party at expensive nightclubs, gamble at these 5 land casinos across the Philippines and drive luxury cars.

 It’s easy to carve out a lifestyle that fits your morals, needs and budget.